By Ivan Sascha Sheehan

 The lingering effects of the January uprising, along with the organizational efforts of the PMOI, may give Chaharshanbe Suri more political significance this year and it may bring more people into the streets.
 If this happens, the clerical regime will make every effort to stifle discontent.
 The response from foreign powers may be a determining factor in whether Tehran succeeds or fails in preventing a revolution that could spell the end of the religious dictatorship.

 The Trump administration did the right thing in December by quickly expressing full support for the Iranian people’s campaign for freedom.
 It is important that this message be reinforced as the people’s rebellion re-emerges.
 Beyond this, it is important that the United States and its allies take concrete steps to prevent Tehran from either cutting off the activist community’s means of communication or concealing the regime’s human rights abuses in the midst of its efforts to stamp out dissent.

 Every advocate of democracy and human rights throughout the world should keep a close eye on Iran as its people celebrate Chaharshanbe Suri and take their final steps toward Nowruz.
 With support from the international community, the Iranian people may finally achieve a new system of government that embraces not only democracy but also civil, political, religious and cultural liberty for Iranians of every demographic background.

-Ivan Sascha Sheehan, Ph.D., is director of the graduate programs in Global Affairs & Human Security and Negotiations & Conflict Management in the School of Public and International Affairs at the University of Baltimore.
+Professor Ivan Sascha Sheehan is the incoming executive director of the School of Public and International Affairs at the University of Baltimore.
 Follow him on Twitter @ProfSheehan.